 Although WooCommerce is the most popular, there are hundreds of ecommerce plugins available for WordPress to choose from.

 Not being a dedicated ecommerce platform also gives WordPress a unique advantage.
 While Magento only provides features and supports integrations for ecommerce, WordPress has features and plugins for virtually anything you can think of.
-You can integrate with major social media sites, optimize and compress your images automatically, display an event calendar, and much more.
+You can integrate with major social media sites, optimize and compress your images automatically, display an event calendar, add a mega menu, and much more.

 Magento vs. WordPress Price